cnorick/curse-of-strahd-notes/Characters/Ismark Kolyanovich.md

 ## Notes
 - Try to avoid having him join the party.
 Combat becomes a bit tedious with him and Ireena.
+	- But if the party insists, we can work it out
+	- The book says he agrees to go if the party will

 ## What They Know
 [[Barovian Lore]]